priyanshur66/dotbot/README.md

 npm start
 ```

-### Twitter bot delete/update behaves differently than expected

-This usually means the backend is talking to a different Convex deployment than the one you just pushed.
-Re-check the Convex setup step above.
+### Twitter api is easily exhausted make sure to have a short polling window